simtex-dev/engine/README.md

 3. Interoperation between LaTeX and raw files. `simtex` is a program that works based on the rules defined by user in `simtex.json`, which it uses to convert the document given by the user.
-4. Autocorrect (**beta**) of spelling mistakes in the document.
-5. Automatic replacement (**beta**) of unicode characters and ASCII symbols that represent mathematical symbol or anything that is defined by user to their respective LaTeX command or the defined command by the user.
+4. Automatic replacement (**beta**) of unicode characters and ASCII symbols that represent mathematical symbol or anything that is defined by user to their respective LaTeX command or the defined command by the user.

 # Installation